alexeden/learning-kotlin/README.md

 - Use initializer `init` blocks for property assertion logic; an `init` block will be called when a class is instantiated, regardless of which constructor is used
 - Frequent use of `isInitialized` is a code smell; consider using nullable types instead
 - Any class can be made destructurable by adding component operator functions; using a data class will implement destructuring automatically
+- If you override the `equals` operator, you should also override `hashCode`

 # Concepts